RAWIFest

 The conference venue, the University of Houston Honors College, includes an elevator for those with mobility issues and ADA accessible bathrooms.
 The University of Houston can also assist in supporting specific access issues and needs through their accessibility center, as needed.

-A gender-neutral bathroom is available a short walk away from the Honors College at the student center (see campus map), and we invite all attendees to use the bathroom of their choice.
+A gender-neutral bathroom is available a short walk away from the Honors College at the student center (see campus map).

 RAWI will be the only group occupying the Honors College over the weekend.